Lectures on Holomorphic Curves in Symplectic and Contact Geometry: From symplectic geometry to symplectic topology

 The truly nontrivial part of the proof is the analysis of the moduli space of holomorphic curves, and this is what we'll concentrate on for the next several chapters.
 As a point of departure, consider the formulation \eqref{eqn:CRintegrable} of the Cauchy-Riemann equations at the beginning of this chapter.
 Here $u$ was a map from an open subset of $\CC^m$ into $\CC^n$, but one can also make sense of \eqref{eqn:CRintegrable} when $u$ is a map between two complex manifolds.
 In such a situation, $u$ is called holomorphic if and only if it looks holomorphic in any choice of holomorphic local coordinates.
 To put this in coordinate-free language, the tangent spaces of any complex manifold $X$ are naturally complex vector spaces, on which multiplication by $i$ makes sense, thus defining a natural bundle endomorphism

 that satisfies $i^2 = -\1$.
 Then \eqref{eqn:CRintegrable} makes sense globally and is the equation defining holomorphic maps between any two complex manifolds.

 In the present situation, we're interested in smooth maps $u : \CC P^1 \to M$.
 The domain is thus a complex manifold, but the target might not be, which means we lack an ingredient needed to write down the right hand side of \eqref{eqn:CRintegrable}.
-It turns out that one can always find an object to fill this role, i.e.~a fiberwise linear map $J : TM \to TM$ with the following properties: \begin{itemize} \item $J^2 = -\1$, \item $\omega(\cdot,J\cdot)$ defines a Riemannian metric on $M$. \end{itemize} The first condition allows us to interpret $J$ as ``multiplication by~$i$'', thus turning the tangent spaces of $M$ into complex vector spaces.
-The second reproduces the relation between $i$ and $\omega_0$ that exists in $\RR^{2n}$, thus generalizing the important interaction between \emph{symplectic} and \emph{complex} that we illustrated in \S\ref{sec:warmup}: complex subspaces of $TM$ are also symplectic, and their areas can be computed in terms of~$\omega$.
-These conditions make $J$ into a \emph{compatible almost complex structure} on $(M,\omega)$; we will show by fairly elementary methods in \S\ref{sec:compatible} that such objects always exist on symplectic manifolds, in fact there are many of them.
+It turns out that in any symplectic manifold, one can always find an object to fill this role, i.e.~a fiberwise linear map $J : TM \to TM$ with the following properties: \begin{itemize} \item $J^2 = -\1$, \item $\omega(\cdot,J\cdot)$ defines a Riemannian metric on $M$. \end{itemize} The first condition allows us to interpret $J$ as ``multiplication by~$i$'', thus turning the tangent spaces of $M$ into complex vector spaces.
+The second reproduces the relation between $i$ and $\omega\std$ that exists in $\RR^{2n}$, thus generalizing the important interaction between \emph{symplectic} and \emph{complex} that we illustrated in \S\ref{sec:warmup}: complex subspaces of $TM$ are also symplectic, and their areas can be computed in terms of~$\omega$.
+These conditions make $J$ into a \emph{compatible almost complex structure} on $(M,\omega)$; we will prove the fundamental existence result for these by fairly elementary methods in \S\ref{sec:compatible}.
 Now, the fact that $C$ is embedded in $M$ \emph{symplectically} also allows us to arrange the following additional condition: \begin{itemize} \item the tangent spaces $TC \subset TM$ are invariant under~$J$. \end{itemize}

-We are thus ready to introduce the following generalization of the Cauchy-Riemann equation: consider smooth maps $u : \CC P^1 \to M$ whose differential is a complex linear map at every point,~i.e.
+We are thus ready to introduce the following generalization of the Cauchy-Riemann equation: consider smooth maps $u : \CC P^1 \to M$ whose differential is a complex-linear map at every point,~i.e.

 Solutions to \eqref{eqn:nonlinearCR0} are called \emph{pseudoholomorphic}, or more specifically, \emph{$J$-holomorphic} spheres in~$M$.
 Now pick a point $x_0 \in C$ and consider the following space of $J$-holomorphic spheres,